John Simpson (English cricketer): Domestic career

 Simpson represented England U19s on tour to India in 2004/05 aged 16 and again in 2005/06 on a tour to Bangladesh.
 For the 2007 season he joined Lancashire on a scholarship, he played second XI cricket for Lancashire, Durham and Nottinghamshire during the campaign.

 In 2009 he made his professional debut when selected for Middlesex's Twenty20 match against Sussex.
 On 9 April 2010, Simpson made his first-class debut against Worcestershire at New Road.
 He made 20 in the first and 0 in the second innings as Middlesex were beaten by 111 runs, he did however take 5 catches behind the stumps.

 Simpson averaged 18.05 in the 2012 season, with no hundreds or fifties.
 However, in the opening round of matches of the 2013 County Championship, Simpson made 97 not out for Middlesex.

 In 2018, he played for Brothers Union in the 2017–18 Dhaka Premier Division Cricket League in Bangladesh.

 He was signed by Northern Superchargers for first edition of The Hundred tournament.
 In April 2022, he was bought by the Northern Superchargers for the 2022 season of The Hundred.

 Simpson was awarded a testimonial year by Middlesex in 2023.

 Simpson joined Sussex on a four-year contract on 20 October 2023.
 In January 2024 Sussex named him as captain, initially for the first seven County Championship matches.
+Simpson led Sussex to promotion to in 2024, and was named in the BBC Sport Team of the Year for the 2025 County Championship after scoring 1086 runs and making 54 dismissals.
+For 2026, Simpson was announced as club captain, with Ollie Robinson taking over the first-class captaincy.